dataasciences/dataasciences.github.io/_posts/2024-05-12-Jupyter-commands.md

 ```python
 %xmode
 ```
 **%xmode** changes the exception reporting mode in IPython.
 You can set it to "Plain", "Context", or "Verbose" depending on how much information you want when an exception occurs.

 ![](https://github.com/dataasciences/dataasciences.github.io/blob/master/assets/images/jupyter_xmode.PNG?raw=true)

-I hope these commandas are useful to you.
+I hope these Magic commands are useful to you.
 Do share some commands that you know of & that could be of help to the developer community!